outrera/free-game-art/foss-copyright-infringement-records.md

   - http://opengameart.org/content/fbi-chic (Dana Scully character from X-Files)
   - http://opengameart.org/content/balloons-and-balls without credit uses crown icon http://www.allvectors.com/crown-vector/ which is Creative Commons Attribution, so cant be used as public domain.
 Then we find that allvectors.com steals vectors from commercial sources: http://www.microstockgroup.com/image-sleuth/allvectors-com-free-(stolen)-vectors-for-download!/ so this crown vector is not free at all.

 - Other content at OpenGameArt.org has potential license issues.
-For example, CC-BY sfx foom_0.wav ( https://opengameart.org/content/spell-4-fire ) was later re-uploaded by another user, who relicensed under public domain, as part of larger collection ( https://opengameart.org/content/huge-collection-of-retro-sound-effects-from-my-various-projects )
+For example, CC-BY sfx foom_0.wav ( https://opengameart.org/content/spell-4-fire ) was later re-uploaded by another user, who relicensed under public domain, as part of larger collection of dubious origin ( https://opengameart.org/content/huge-collection-of-retro-sound-effects-from-my-various-projects )

 - Similar story with freesound.org.
 For example: